bloxstreet/support/rules/discord-rules.md

 2. Kick from server.
 3. Moderation ban.

-Receiving a ban from the server as staff will result in immediate termination and blacklist from our staff team.
+Receiving a ban from the server as staff will result in an immediate termination and blacklist from our staff team.